 Cross studies synthesis further explores relationships in the data.
 Unlike Bayesian meta-analysis which pools data of same/similar designs, cross design synthesis uses a form of meta-analysis that allows pooling of differing study designs and takes into account design value and population characteristics to estimate an interventions true value (Pope et al 2007).
 Rather than excluding lower quality studies, it uses them to help bridge gaps in high quality data (Pope et al 2007).
 For example it helps us to evaluate wider population range on community levels e.g. fathers, compared to RCT's which often use unrepresentative populations e.g. already engaged participants.
-Thus wider ranging studies can be used to supplement RCT's so long as their potential biases are explicitly allowed for when evaluating intervention effect (Pope et al 2007)
+Thus wider ranging studies can be used to supplement RCT's so long as their potential biases are explicitly allowed for when evaluating intervention effect (Pope et al 2007).

 Cross design synthesis is used when dealing with purely quantitative data, when asking questions of effectiveness and produces answers to the research question that are 'true' in particular circumstances rather than providing a universally applicable answer (Pope et al 2007).
+Hence suited to the research question, identified studies, aim and goal.
 Synthesis was broken down into outcome measure categories (Reunification, Parenting Practice and Child behaviour), plus the highlighted differences between mothers and fathers in terms of targets of intervention.